 Bear in mind that search goalposts change quickly and sometimes frequently.
 What was a viable technique yesterday can become a bad technique today.
-For example, guest blogging was a recognised and legitimate technique for link building but over the past year, Google have clamped down on it and now say you should not use it for these purposes.
+For example, guest blogging was a recognised and legitimate technique for outreach, but over the past year, Google have clamped down on it and now say you should not use it for these purposes.
 This doesn’t mean that guest blogging is bad but that its purpose should be focused on building your reputation rather than links.

 Three lessons on what you should be doing